 Financial KPOs are gaining firm foothold due to the lack of qualified and skilled professionals in developed countries which is compelling companies to outsource finance processes.
 Secondly, a KPO is a skill-based profession, which can never go out of business, unlike the BPO industry which can easily suffer losses if developed nations decide against outsourcing.

-A finance KPO professional draws higher salary than a BPO counterpart, of course, and the career graph has high learning curve but the vested efforts are worth it.
+A finance KPO professional draws high salary than a BPO counterpart, of course, and the career graph has a high learning curve but the vested efforts are worth it.

 Economic Data Favoring Indian KPO Market